 Courts tend to use ‘sole’ custody very judiciously in family law matters.
 It’s always in the best interest of children to have both parents fully involved with school, homework, everyday growth and making good choices.
 However, not always will both parents have the financial or emotional capacity to handle these tasks.
 Here’s a brief breakdown of two primary sole custody types Emy will help clients secure:

 Sole physical custody gives one parent full-time in-home responsibilities of children.
-This automatically gives noncustodial parent visitation rights provided no serious offenses caused custodial parent to get sole physical responsibilities.
-Any overnight stays with noncustodial parent are determined by primary parent, although many times any visitation granted by court with child is normally supervised.
+This automatically gives noncustodial parent visitation rights provided no serious offenses caused the custodial parent to get sole physical responsibilities.
+Any overnight stays with a noncustodial parent are determined by the primary parent, although many times any visitation granted by a court with a child is normally supervised.

-Sole legal custody affords one parent 100% legal rights to make decisions affecting child’s schooling, well-being and future.
-This means noncustodial parent has 0% say in education, healthcare, residency or other major life-altering events.
-Courts must be compelled by evidence to strip any legal custody from parent, although long distance from custodial parent, violence and excessive drug use would probably do it.
+Sole legal custody affords one parent 100% legal rights to make decisions affecting a child’s schooling, well-being, and future.
+This means a noncustodial parent has 0% say in education, healthcare, residency, or other major life-altering events.
+Courts must be compelled by the evidence to strip any legal custody from parents, although the long distance from custodial parent, violence, and excessive drug use would probably do it.

 If you believe one parent isn’t fit whatsoever, your Sandy sole custody attorney may shoot for sole physical and legal custody, effectively ending the relationship between children and toxic parent.
 Evidence supporting the other parent’s poor choices can be brought to Emy during initial consultation, and whatever missing pieces need to be discovered can be found by her via court records.